jrtivald/EEC201-Final-Project/README.md

 The number of mel-spaced filter banks determines the resolution of the spectral components after we filter the signals through the filter banks.
 A good value optimizes the spectral resolution and does not have excessive banks that are redundant.
 After trying different values, we found that using **40 banks** gave us a good spectral resolution and worked well with our data sets.

 Since most of the energy is contained in a few of the cepstrum coefficients, only a selected range is used for the MFCC output.
 We found that the signals had similar values for the first coefficient, so we used did not use the first coefficient for the MFCC output.
-Aditionaly, we found that most of the energy was contained in the first 14 bins.
+Additionally, we found that most of the energy was contained in the first 14 bins.
 So we used cepstrum coefficients **2-12** for the MFCC output, and the parameter worked well with our data sets.

 ## VQ Parameters